burrittresearch/burritt-research/README.md

     > [Report](https://github.com/burrittresearch/restaurants-johnson-city/blob/master/restaurants-jc-report.pdf 'Report')
     > [Powerpoint](https://github.com/burrittresearch/restaurants-johnson-city/blob/master/restaurants-jc-presentation.pdf 'Presentation')

-## Project: Kaggle Competition: Predict House Prices
+## Project: Kaggle Competition Predict House Prices

 * We used a variety of data wrangling and feature engineering techniques to prepare the datasets.
 We then used multiple linear regression to build a model using the training dataset to the predict the SalePrice of houses.
 When we compare the actual vs predict SalePrice using the our model, the results were mixed.
 As a result, we could do further refining of the model to improve results.
 Finally, we applied our model to the competition dataset and submitted our results.